 The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
+Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children.
 This includes allowing practitioners to share information without consent.
+Refer to Information sharing advice for safeguarding practitioners